 The REACH Regulation went into effect in June 2007 and applies to all chemical substances manufactured in and imported to the European Union.
-Businesses that manufacture or import chemical substances in quantities of one ton or more must register those substances.
-The products made by KHI are primarily articles and not all of them need to be registered.
-However, all substances that are released intentionally, and substances of very high concern, such as those with carcinogenic properties, require registration with or notification to the appropriate authorities.
-Regulations also exist for the evaluation, authorization, restriction, and communication of information regarding chemical substances, necessitating a system to identify information about the chemical substances in products throughout our entire supply chain.
+Regulations exist for the evaluation, authorization, restriction, and communication of information regarding chemical substances, necessitating a system to identify information about the chemical substances in products throughout our entire supply chain.
 Laws and regulations related to chemical substances have been strengthened not only in the EU but in many countries around the world.
-Since legal requirements (such as controlled substances and products) are different from one country to another, we think it is important to understand laws and regulations and take necessary approaches.
+KHI invited outside experts to lecture at corporate study sessions in Japan.
+Focusing on the REACH Regulation, they clarified issues and responses regarding chemical substance information management, which is required of companies operating abroad.

+A cooperate study by an external lecturer for chemical substance information management

-The Rolling Stock Company, Motorcycle & Engine Company, Precision Machinery Company and Robot Division practice "green procurement" (see p.
-24 of booklet version) and respond to requests from customers to gather chemical substance information.
-Besides that, the Motorcycle & Engine Company has created the Kawasaki Material Data System II to collect data about chemical substances and respond to REACH and other chemical substance regulations.
+KHI practice "CSR procurement" (see p.19 of KHI Group CSR2012 Report digest version) and respond to requests from customers to gather chemical substance information.
+Besides that, the Motorcycle & Engine Company has created the Kawasaki Material Data System II4 to collect data about chemical substances and respond to REACH and other chemical substance regulations.